 The Nebraska Alumnus became the official publication of the alumni association in 1913 and has been published continuously since 1924.
 In 1994, it evolved into Nebraska Magazine when the university and the association joined forces to produce a publication for alumni and friends of the University of Nebraska-Lincoln.
 In 1922, the alumni association launched a drive to finance a new football stadium.
 By the time the association's 50th anniversary arrived in 1924, the offices had been moved from the Administration Building to the Law College to the Temple Building.

 The alumni association was incorporated in 1941 under the laws of the State of Nebraska as a non-profit organization.
 The federal tax status of the association is that of a 501(c)3 non-profit corporation.

-In the next three decades, several alumni programs and services were added or revived, including an awards program, a travel program, new alumni chapters, more reunions and the Student Alumni Association (now the Scarlet Guard).
+In the next three decades, several alumni programs and services were added or revived, including an awards program, a travel program, new alumni chapters, more reunions and the Student Alumni Association.
 After several moves during the 1960s and '70s – from the Nebraska Union to Varner Hall to the old Phi Mu house – the association moved into the newly constructed Milton I. Wick Alumni Center in 1985.
 In 2001, the association opened an auxiliary facility – the Nebraska Champions Club, directly west of Memorial Stadium.
 Today, the NAA also manages the Nebraska Innovation Campus Conference Center.

 The alumni association is governed by a seven-member executive board of directors consisting of alumni of the university and representatives from the University of Nebraska Foundation and the UNL Chancellor's Office.
 An Alumni Advisory Council meets twice a year; the executive board meets more frequently to provide leadership and policy governance for the association.